 To determine whether a medical professional deviated from the standard of care, it could be important to consult with other medical experts to determine the accepted practices and procedures with respect to both where the treatment was given and the actual medical disorder being treated.
 Showing inconsistency between the industry standard and the standard of care that was applied could positively impact a person’s medical malpractice case.

 After demonstrating that the medical professional’s negligent or careless deviation from the applicable standard of care caused the injuries, it may become important to focus on the damages that could be collected.
 In New Jersey, a person may be allowed to recover a variety of damages.
-Compensatory damages for economic losses such as medical expenses, lost wages, and other costs incurred as a result of the medical malpractice could be obtained.
-A person could also receive non-economic damages, which may include compensation for the pain and suffering.
-Additionally, someone could receive punitive damages, which are available if the medical professional’s actions were especially reckless.
-This type of compensation serves to “punish” the negligent individual for their behavior.
-Under New Jersey Statutes §2A:15-5.14, punitive damages are capped at $350,000 or five times the number of compensatory damages awarded.
+Compensatory damages for economic losses such as medical expenses, lost wages, and other costs incurred as a result of medical malpractice could be obtained.

 A Gloucester County medical malpractice attorney could review a person’s case and help establish liability.
 Contact a reliable injury lawyer who can help advocate for compensation.